fivetran/terraform-provider-fivetran/docs/resources/connector.md

 terraform state show 'fivetran_connector.my_imported_connector'
 ```

 -> The `config` object in the state contains all properties defined in the schema.
 You need to remove properties from the `config` that are not related to connectors.
-See [Fivetran REST API documentation](https://fivetran.com/docs/rest-api/connectors/config) for reference to find the properties you need to keep in the `config` section.
+See the [Fivetran REST API documentation](https://fivetran.com/docs/rest-api/connectors/config) for reference to find the properties you need to keep in the `config` section.